tidb-incubator/TiBigData/docs/design/2022-05-24-delete-feature.md

 We introduce a new config `sink.tikv.delete-enable` to control delete.
 - The config is a boolean type with the default value `false`, which will disable the delete feature.
 - It is a config for streaming.
 When you work in batch mode and set this config, an exception will be thrown.
-- The config works with `tidb.sink.impl=TIKV`, it will not work when `tidb.sink.impl=JDBC`.
+- The config works with `tidb.sink.impl=tikv`, it will not work when `tidb.sink.impl=jdbc`.

 ### Main Steps

 Here are the main steps to support the delete feature:
 - Add the configuration to open delete.
 - Check if delete is enabled.
-If you are not in MINIBATCH transaction or upsert mode, delete will be disabled even you configure `sink.tikv.delete-enable` to `true`.
+If you are not in minibatch transaction or upsert mode, delete will be disabled even you configure `sink.tikv.delete-enable` to `true`.
 - Use a new class TiRow to distinguish between delete RowKind and insert/update RowKind in MiniBatch.
 - Exclude delete RowKind to upsert when flush rows buffer.
 - Use delete RowKind to delete when flush rows buffer.